alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/04-certificate-authority.md

 Generate the Kubernetes API Server certificate and private key:

-> NOTE: KUBERNETES_BAREMETAL_ADDRESS is assigned to the IP address of the baremetal server.
+> Note that KUBERNETES_BAREMETAL_ADDRESS is assigned to the IP address of the baremetal server.
 This IP will be used further in the tutorial to allow access to the API remotely.

 ```
 {